Home • Special Visits • Audiophile Visits • Great CDs • Shows • For Sale • Reviews • About Me • Contact • Links • Copyright • Feedbacks

 Unconventional speaker positioning with superb results .........

-A.D is a professional artist , and he has been an avid audiophile for over 30 years.
-He carries with him plenty of professional experience as he use to work for the American Sound of Canada (a popular audio store in Toronto).
+Mr. Yum Ting is a professional artist, and he has been an avid audiophile for over 30 years.
+He carries with him plenty of professional experience as he use to work at the American Sound of Canada.

 System Components: